cs480x-21c/04-Remix/README.md

 <p>To help the user compare different well temperaments, I added a simple drop down menu to select different well temperaments from the book.
 I did not include all the well temperaments from the book due to time constraints.</p>

 ![dropDown](img/wellTemperamentDropDown.png)

+<p>I do not think anything I did qualifies as a technical achievement, and I have no time to write about it</p>

 Sources: